+Facilitating digital services in new trade agreements, and in the internal market, is an important task for the Swedish Presidency.
 This section looks into the cross-cutting topic of international trade in relation to the international trade in digital services enabling climate mitigation.

-International trade is important to ensure that the most efficient digital solutions can spread globally
+International trade is important to ensure that the most efficient digital solutions are widely available

-International trade can support climate mitigation by increasing the availability of digital solutions and services enabling climate change mitigation.
-Reducing trade barriers on such digital solutions will accelerate the spreading of the most efficient solutions.
-For example, eliminating tariffs and non-tariff barriers on certain clean energy technologies and energy efficiency products could increase their trade volume by 14% and 60%, respectively.80
+International trade can support climate mitigation by providing the frameworks for the availability of digital solutions and services enabling climate change mitigation.
+Providing a level playing field and reducing trade barriers on digital services will accelerate the diffusion of the most efficient solutions.
+For example, eliminating tariffs and non-tariff barriers on certain clean energy technologies and energy efficiency products could increase their trade volume by 14% and 60%, respectively.

-As shown in previous sections, digital technologies play an important enabling role in climate mitigation, and high standards in digital trade can make best-in-class technologies available across borders.
-In addition, digital solutions can also decarbonise the trade activity in itself through digital solutions that help steering ships along the most climate efficient routes, or AI applications helping to avoid empty transport of containers.
+As shown in previous sections, digital technologies, such as artificial intelligence or cloud, play an important enabling role in climate mitigation.
+High standards in digital trade policies can accelerate the availability of best-in-class technologies across borders.
+In addition, digital technologies can also help decarbonise international trade in itself, for example through paperless trading, efficiency gains in logistics or routing.

-A global regulatory framework for trade in digital services is important
+A regulatory framework conductive for trade in digital services is important

-It is essential for global decarbonisation that digital technology can be freely traded under transparent regulatory conditions and high global standards.
+It is essential for global decarbonisation that digital technologies are available across borders, and rules meet norms of rules-based trade that effectively prevent discrimination or unfair barriers to trade.
 Access to global markets gives firms the opportunity to scale up innovative technologies and the incentive to invest in R&D activities.

-Trade barriers (tariffs, costly regulatory barriers, or discrimination against foreign suppliers) can also have broader adverse environmental impacts which risk slowing down or even hindering the uptake of the technologies necessary to enhance biodiversity, reduce deforestation, improve water management, etc. The necessary technologies are being developed at a high pace, and the first movers have the opportunity to set global standards.
+Trade barriers (tariffs, undue regulatory barriers, or discrimination against foreign suppliers) risk slowing down the uptake of the technologies necessary to enhance biodiversity, reduce deforestation, improve water management, etc. The necessary technologies are being developed at a high pace, and the first movers have the opportunity to set global standards.